Mission 13 · Stage 2

 Show state on LED

-LED stays on while the switch is ON — no need to keep holding anything.
+The light stays on while the switch is ON — you do not need to hold anything.

 digitalWrite(LED_PIN, active ?
 HIGH : LOW);